MicrosoftDocs/azure-stack-docs/azure-stack/hci/hybrid-capabilities-with-azure-services-23h2.md

 In addition to hybrid functionality provided through Azure Arc, you can enable the following Azure services for other hybrid capabilities on Azure Local:

-- **Azure Backup.** With Microsoft Azure Backup Server (MABS) v3 UR2, you can back up Azure Local host (System State/BMR) and virtual machines (VMs) running on your Azure Local.
+- **Azure Backup.** With Microsoft Azure Backup Server (MABS) v3 UR2, you can back up Azure Local host (System State/BMR) and virtual machines (VMs) running on your Azure Local machine.
 To learn more about Azure Backup, see [Back up Azure Local virtual machines with MABS](/azure/backup/back-up-azure-stack-hyperconverged-infrastructure-virtual-machines).

 - **Azure Site Recovery.** With Azure Site Recovery support, you can continuously replicate VMs from Azure Local to Azure, as well as fail over and fail back.
 To learn more about Azure Site Recovery, see [Protect your Hyper-V Virtual Machines with Azure Site Recovery and Windows Admin Center](manage/azure-site-recovery.md).

-- **Azure Update Manager.** Azure Update Manager is an Azure service that allows you to apply, view, and manage updates for each of your Azure Local instances.
-You can view Azure Local instances across your entire infrastructure, or in remote or branch offices and update at scale.
+- **Azure Update Manager.** Azure Update Manager is an Azure service that allows you to apply, view, and manage updates for each of your Azure Local machines.
+You can view Azure Local machines across your entire infrastructure, or in remote or branch offices and update at scale.
 For more information, see [Use Azure Update Manager to update your Azure Local, version 23H2](update/azure-update-manager-23h2.md).

 ## Next steps